 - If you populate some cells in the selected print area, again all cells (blank and populated) are printed with gridlines.

 Print Gridlines on a Blank Sheet in Google Sheets

 If you want to print the gridline on a blank sheet in Google Sheets, follow these steps:

-- Select a range of cells for which you want to print gridlines (here, A1:E10).
+- Select the range of cells where you want to print gridlines (here, A1:E10).

 - In the Print options section on the right side, choose Selected cells (A1:E10) under Print, expand Formatting and check Show gridlines, and click Next.

-As a result, you can see in the print preview, that gridlines will be printed, although the selected cells are blank.
+As a result, you can see in the print preview, that gridlines are printed, even though the selected cells are blank.